Quantum Work Capacitances: ultimate limits for energy extraction on noisy quantum batteries: Some useful properties

-where $\hat{W}^{(n)}$ is the element of ${\mathbb U}_{EP}^{(n)}$ defined in Definition~\ref{definition0} and where in the second passage we invoked Eq.~(\ref{ergoeeeDEF}). \\ \paragraph*{{\bf Property 4} [Ergotropic Equivalence]:--} The analysis of the maximum output ergotropy functional can in part be simplified by the introduction of the following \begin{definition} Two LCPT channels $\Lambda$ and $\Lambda'$ are said to be ergotropically equivalent if
+where $\hat{W}^{(n)}$ is the element of ${\mathbb U}_{EP}^{(n)}$ defined in Definition~\ref{definition0} and where in the second line we invoked Eq.~(\ref{ergoeeeDEF}). \\ \paragraph*{{\bf Property 4} [Ergotropic Equivalence]:--} The analysis of the maximum output ergotropy functional can in part be simplified by the introduction of the following \begin{definition} Two CPTP channels $\Lambda$ and $\Lambda'$ are said to be ergotropically equivalent if

-\end{definition} One can easily verify that channels which are ergotropically equivalent are also equivalent in terms of the total ergotropy, and have the same ergotropy capacitances and MAWERs values, i.e.
+\end{definition} One can easily verify that channels which are ergotropically equivalent are also equivalent in terms of the total ergotropy, and have the same ergotropy capacitances and MAWERs, i.e.